nandhini315/Setting-up-a-DB-and-connecting-to-Express-server---Practice-assignment-1/README.md

-# Backend for Customer Management System

-Imagine you are tasked with setting up a backend for a customer management system.
-The system's database is hosted on MongoDB, and you need to create a Node.js server using Express.js to interact with the database.
-Your job is to set up the server, connect it to MongoDB atlas, and ensure the connection status is logged appropriately.
+## Task: Implement User Data Storage in MongoDB

+### Scenario:

+As part of the backend development team for a new user management system, you need to implement the functionality that allows storing user data into MongoDB.
+The backend is already set up, and the task is to:

 ## Instructions:

-### Initialize the Project:

-Basic express template was given
-You need to install all the necessary packages required for the task.

-## Environment Configuration:

-- Set up a `.env` file in the root directory.
-- Store the MongoDB connection string securely in the `.env` file.
-- The connection string must follow the format:
-`
-  MONGO_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net<databaseName>?retryWrites=true&w=majority
-`

-## Backend Server Requirements:

-- Go to `index.js`.
-- Set up an Express.js server.
-- Write the code to:
-  - Load and use environment variables from the `.env` file.
-  - Connect to MongoDB using a database library.

-## Logging Requirements:

-- On a successful connection to the database, the server should log the following message:
- ` Connected to database`
-- If the connection fails, the server should log the following error message along with details of the error: `Error connecting to database: <Error details>
-`

-## Testing the Backend:

-- Start the server and test the connection to MongoDB.
-- Ensure appropriate messages are logged based on the connection status.
+### Project Setup:

+- You are provided with the initial Express.js server code that includes basic server setup and necessary packages.
+- You are also provided with the MongoDB user schema that defines the fields required for user data.

+## MongoDB Connection:

+- Set up the MongoDB atlas connection using `.env` file that contains the MongoDB URI.
+- Ensure the connection to MongoDB is successful and log:
+  `Connected to database`
+- If the connection fails, the server should log the following error message along with details of the error:`Error connecting to database`

+## Create a POST API Endpoint:

+- Create a POST API endpoint at `/api/users` to handle incoming user data.
+- The request body will contain the user data that needs to be validated and saved in the MongoDB database.

+## User Data Validation:

+- Use the provided MongoDB user schema to validate the incoming data.
+- Ensure the data matches the schema (e.g., correct data types, required fields, etc.).
+  - If the data is invalid:
+    - Return a `400` status code with an appropriate error message.
+  - If the data is valid:
+    - Store it in MongoDB.
+    - Return a `201` status code with a success message.

+## Error Handling:

+- Implement proper error handling for:
+  - Database connection issues.
+  - User data validation process.

+- Return appropriate HTTP status codes:
+  - `400` for validation failures.
+  - `500` for server errors or any other unexpected issues.

+## Deliverables:

+### A working Express.js server file that:
+- Successfully connects to MongoDB.
+- Implements a POST API endpoint to receive and store user data in MongoDB.
+- Validates incoming data against the provided schema.

+### A `.env` file:
+- Storing the MongoDB URI securely.

+### Console Outputs:
+- Showing the success or failure of the database connection.

+### Responses from the POST API Endpoint:

+#### On Success:
+Status: 201
+Message: User created successfully

+#### On Validation Error:
+Status: 400
+Message: Validation error (explanation)

+## Submission:

+- Submit the complete project including:
+  - The Express.js server code.
+  - The MongoDB user schema.
+  - The `.env` file with placeholder MongoDB credentials.

+- Ensure proper testing of the POST API endpoint.

+- Include any necessary instructions for running the server.

 # **How to Fork and Set Up Your Repository**